craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Artifacts....md

 ###### Petrified Mercury
 > 'A tear-drop shape of silver-grey, you see a shining reflection of yourself within.'
 > *Petrified Mercury* are a **common** artifact, and incurs 1d4 (2) Radiation.
+> A *Petrified Mercury* is a passive artifact with one charge and a triggered effect.
+When you make a Saving Throw, the charge is used, and

 ###### Jasper's Twin
 > 'One half of a helix made of a dulled blueish stone, slowly turning and grinding against your gloved hand.'